sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/metrics/index.md

 Modern browser has many API that can deliver useful metrics to you.

 ### BackEndTime
 The time it takes for the network and the server to generate and start sending the HTML.
-Collected using the Navigation Timing API with the definition: responseStart - navigationStart
+Collected using the Navigation Timing API with the definition: responseStart - navigationStart.
+This is TTFB (Time To First Byte).

 ### FrontEndTime
 The time it takes for the browser to parse and create the page.
 Collected using the Navigation Timing API with the definition: loadEventStart - responseEnd